Living in Luton

 Transport links analysis

-Luton has good public transport links, with regular services connecting the area to major employment centres and neighbouring towns.
+Luton benefits from outstanding public transport connectivity, making it easy to reach central London, major airports, and neighbouring areas without a car.
 The nearest railway station is Luton, providing regular services to surrounding areas.
 Transport connectivity data is sourced from NaPTAN, the official UK database of public transport access points.

 For commuters, Luton offers strong connectivity.
 Regular rail services connect the area to major employment centres, and bus routes serve local destinations.

 Impact on property values: Transport links are one of the strongest predictors of property prices.
 Areas within walking distance of a station typically command a premium of 10-15% over areas further away.
-The good transport connectivity in Luton provides solid support for property values.
+The excellent transport links in Luton are a key factor supporting its property values.

 Living in Luton — lifestyle and amenities

-Luton is a large commuter town in East with a population of around 227,769.
+Luton is a large parish in East with a population of around 227,769.
 The area has a good range of local amenities including shops, restaurants, and leisure facilities.

 Who lives in Luton?
 The affordable property prices make this area popular with first-time buyers, young families, and those looking for better value.
 It often attracts buyers priced out of more expensive neighbouring areas.